caracalcss/CSS/README.md

-# Calculator Interface using Grid View Layout
+# Calculator Interface using Grid Layout

 The project utilizes the CSS Grid Layout to build a calculator interface.